kastiglione/swift_po/README.md

 # swift_po aka `spo`

-Substitute `po` command for Swift.
+Substitute `po` command for Swift, with fewer corner cases to watch out for.

 ### Avoids Leaks